gimelbrantlab/magic/shiny/MagicWeb/Tutorial.md

 ## Tutorial

-This tutorial will walk you through the steps of using Shiny app
+This tutorial will walk you through the steps of using the Shiny app.

 ### Step 1.
 ChIP-seq data processing